-to an SRS in the licence holder’s possession, and may cancel such an authorisation at any time.
+to an SSAN in the licence holder’s possession, and may cancel such an authorisation at any time.

-(2) A licence holder must not, under subregulation (1)(a), authorise an individual to have unsupervised access to an SRS unless the individual has a security clearance.
+(2) A licence holder must not, under subregulation (1)(a), authorise an individual to have unsupervised access to an SSAN unless the individual has a security clearance.

 Penalty: a level 2 fine.